mknyszek/markov-python/README.md

 markov-python
 =============

-A simple implementation of nth-order markov chains in python.
+A simple implementation of an nth-order markov chain generator in python.

 Step 1
 -------